 - AMP citrate

 For more information, read FDA’s “DMBA in Dietary Supplements.”
-Military Service Members should avoid dietary supplements containing DMBA, which is on the OPSS list of DoD-prohibited ingredients.
+Military Service Members should avoid dietary supplements containing DMBA, which is on the DoD Prohibited Dietary Supplement Ingredients list.
 DMBA might register on an initial military urine screening test for amphetamines.
 If this happens, then the specimen goes to confirmation analysis.
 DMBA will not cause a positive result on the confirmation drug tests.
 For a list of other stimulant ingredients used in dietary supplements, you can view or download the OPSS list of “Stimulants in Dietary Supplements.”